zethon/remindme/README.md

 # RemindMe

-RemindMe was a service/website (www.remindme.cc) I launched in 2002 and eventually took down around 2007.
+RemindMe was a service/website (www.remindme.cc) I launch in 2002 and eventually took down around 2007.

 The idea was that users could create/edit/receive reminders through instant messaging.
 In other words, someone could send an IM to a bot such as: